accdataboy/orthogonal-model-of-emojis/README.md

 | Anger or Disgust	| 😠 |
 | Fear or Anxiety	| 😨 |
 | Sadness or Trauma	| 😭 |

+## Model

+An example model built with Python Transformers and PyTorch is at [🤗 HuggingFace](https://huggingface.co/databoyface/distilroberta-base-omemoji-v0.1)!